Nie-Tianyi/rs_algorithm_practise/README.md

 		moves it before the pivot point,
 ```

-The pseudo code for the Quick Sort then can be expressed as:
+The pseudocode for the Quick Sort then can be expressed as:

 ```pseudocode
 pivot the array.